 JAXPort (Jacksonville): Simple, No-Frills Embarkation

 Jacksonville’s cruise terminal is best for travelers seeking shorter, affordable Bahamas cruises with less congestion than the larger Florida ports.
+It is especially appealing if you live within driving distance of North Florida, South Georgia, or parts of the Carolinas.

-- Cruise Lines: Carnival, Norwegian (seasonally beginning November 2025)
+- Cruise Lines: Carnival, Norwegian (seasonally)

 - Itineraries: Bahamas (Nassau, Bimini); Caribbean